RoxasShadow/Sottaceto/README.md

 Sottaceto
 ==============================================================
 Game engine to make in a simple way Visual Novels for Android.
+I made a porting in HTML5/javascript for internet browsers too called [sottolio](https://github.com/RoxasShadow/sottolio).

 How the engine works
 -------------------